dagrv/Kenton/kenton/tasks.md

 _23 Sept 2021_

-- [] Return hidden and non-approved offices when filtering by `user_id` + User informations (to be easily tracke user and listing

 #### Photos
 - [] Attach photo to an office and make it possible to be a cover.
 - [] Only one photo is required and can be marked as `featured photo`